Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 The land-based missiles would give the U.S. another way to deliver its lethal loads, and perhaps be cheaper than its existing air- and sea-based projectiles, says Vipin Narang, a political scientist at the Massachusetts Institute of Technology.
 It would keep adversaries busy with additional threats to target guard against.

 And it would probably be a lucrative contract for whichever arms merchant is tapped to supply the weapons.
-That point is likely not lost on Esper, who worked as a lobbyist for missile maker Raytheon just before assuming his current post.
+That point is likely not lost on Esper, who worked as a lobbyist for missile-maker Raytheon just before assuming his current post.

 The U.S. says the weapons would be conventional, and defensive in nature.
 But China will not see it that way, Narang predicts.